 Ropotamo Reserve and its surroundings are famous for its wild nature, rugged relief, various natural landmarks, rocky seashores, beach, dunes and swamps.
-It is located in close proximity to the town of Primorsko, Bulgaria.
+Its location is close to the town of Primorsko, Bulgaria.

-MAP OF ROUTES IN ROPOTAMO RESERVE AND ENVIRONMENT
+A MAP OF THE ROUTES IN ROPOTAMO RESERVE AND ITS SURROUNDINGS

 The hiking trails that cross the area according to the attached above map are:

-1.A main asphalt road that enters the protected areas round the Ropotamo Reserve.
+- The main asphalt road that enters to the protected areas around the Ropotamo Reserve.
 Starts from the North beach of Primorsko and passes by the deserted Pearl residence.
-The car travel is permitted on this road.
+The car travel is allowed on this road.

-7. A hiking trail leads to the rock formation “Lion’s Head” and the ancient fortress “Valchanovo Kale” (“The Valchan’s fortress” in translation)
+- A hiking trail leading to the rock formation “Lion’s Head” and the ancient fortress “Valchanovo Kale” (“The Valchan’s fortress” in translation).

-8. A hiking trail to the mouth of the Ropotamo River, along Cape Kaya, starting from the sand dunes of Arkutino Bay.
-At the start of this route you can watch out the water lilies at the Arkutino marsh.
+- A walk to the mouth of the Ropotamo River, along Cape Kaya, starting from the dunes of Arkutino Bay.
+At the start of this route, you can watch out the water lilies at the Arkutino marsh.
 Besides, Arkutino Beach is an excellent place for sunbath and can see the rare Sea daffodil on the sand.

-10. A walk way to the “Veselata skala” (“Merry Rock” in translation) for panoramic views of the Ropotamo River
+- A walkway to the “Veselata skala” (“Merry Rock” in translation) for panoramic views of the Ropotamo River.

 Short information about the Ropotamo Reserve

-This area became reserve in 1940 for the preservation of the dense forests growing along the banks of the Ropotamo River.
-In 1975 it was declared as a Ramsar site with an area of 97 ha and in 2003 the area was extended to 5500 ha.
-It includes the Arkutino marsh, The “Zmiiski” island (“Snake” Island in translation) and the remarkable rock formations – “The Lion’s Head” (turned into a logo of the Reserve – look at the title picture), “Veselata skala” (“The merry rock” in translation), thracian cliffs Beglik Tash and others.
+This area became Reserve in 1940 for the preservation of the dense forests growing along the banks of the Ropotamo River.
+Later, in 1975 it was declared as a Ramsar site with an area of 97 ha.
+In 2003 the field was extended to 5500 ha.
+It includes the Arkutino marsh, The “Zmiiski” island (“Snake” Island in translation) and the remarkable rock formations – “The Lion’s Head” (turned into a logo of the Reserve – look at the title picture), “Veselata skala” (“The merry rock” in translation) and others.

-The area was inhabited since the Early Iron Age by the Thracians – XV century before the New Age, followed by the Hellenes, Romans, Bulgarians.
-Remnants of their lifestyle could still be seen: “Valchanovo Kale” (The Valchan’s fortress), the sanctuary Beglik Tash, the “St. Paraskeva” chucrh, fortress walls at the harbors, ceramics found in underwater exploration and now located in the museum of Primorsko.
+Thracians had inhabited the area since the Early Iron Age – XV century BC.
+Later, here came Hellenes, Romans, Byzantines and Bulgarians.
+You can still see remnants of their lifestyle: “Valchanovo Kale” (The Valchan’s fortress), the sanctuary Beglik Tash, the “St. Paraskeva” church, fortress walls at the harbours, ceramics found in underwater exploration and now located in the museum of Primorsko and Kiten.

 Ropotamo Reserve is a habitat for 50 species of mammals, including red deer, deer, mouflon, roe deer, wild boar, jackal, fox, bats, otter, etc. There are also over 260 species of birds among which the heron, duck, cormorant, little ringed plover (Charadrius dubius), pelican, sea eagle (Haliaeetus albicilla), Semicollared flycatcher (Ficedula semitorquata).
-From here is passes the eastern European migratory route of the birds – Via Pontica.
+Besides, from here it passes the eastern European migratory route of the birds – Via Pontica.

-If you are planning a longer stay in the area, it is a good idea to choose Primorsko as a city for staying.
-It has many hotels and lodgings, and can offer many entertainments to diversify your holliday at the sea.
+If you are planning a more extended stay in the area, it is a good idea to choose Primorsko as a city for staying.
+It has many hotels and lodgings and can offer many entertainments to diversify your holiday at Bulgarian Black Sea Coast.